matrix-org/synapse/docs/workers.md

     events: event_persister1
 ```

-Each of the streams have associated endpoints which should have `POST` and `PUT`
+Each of the streams have associated endpoints which should have requests routed
-requests routed to the workers handling that stream.
-Otherwise, those requests
+to the workers handling that stream.
+See below for the currently supported streams
-will be proxied to the proper worker.

-See below for the currently supported streams and the endpoints associated with
+and the endpoints associated with them:
-them:

 ##### The `events` stream